Eugene Onegin: Ballet

 John Cranko choreographed a three-act ballet using Tchaikovsky's music in an arrangement by Kurt-Heinz Stolze.
 However, Stolze did not use any music from Tchaikovsky's opera of the same name.
 Instead, he orchestrated some little-known piano works by Tchaikovsky such as The Seasons, along with themes from the opera Cherevichki and the latter part of the symphonic fantasia Francesca da Rimini.

 Choreographer Boris Eifman staged a modern rendition of Eugene Onegin as a ballet taking place in modern Moscow.
 The ballet was performed by Eifman Ballet of St. Petersburg, with music by Alexander Sitkovetsky and with excerpts from Tchaikovsky's opera Eugene Onegin.

-Most recently Lera Auerbach created a ballet score titled Tatiana, with a libretto written by John Neumeier for his choreographic interpretation and staging of Alexander Pushkin's Eugene Onegin, for a co-production by the Hamburg State Opera and the Stanislavski and Nemirovich-Danchenko Moscow Academic Music Theatre in Moscow.
+More recently Lera Auerbach created a ballet score titled Tatiana, with a libretto written by John Neumeier for his choreographic interpretation and staging of Alexander Pushkin's Eugene Onegin, for a co-production by the Hamburg State Opera and the Stanislavski and Nemirovich-Danchenko Moscow Academic Music Theatre in Moscow.

+Choreographer Yuri Possokhov and composer Ilya Demutsky have collaborated on a full-length production of Eugene Onegin, which will have its Chicago premiere on June 4, 2026, in a co-production by the Joffrey Ballet and the San Francisco Ballet.